 - Panopto also has an option for you to record a video of you talking if you are comfortable being on camera.
-This is an easy-to-use site that takes a couple of clicks on your recording your screen or yourself!
+This is an easy-to-use site that takes a couple of clicks to record your screen or yourself.
 You can choose to save it on Panopto or send it to YouTube.
 Either way, closed captioning is included in both formats.

-Flipgrid is best for meaningful, insightful discussions where students can express their understanding of class content.
+Flipgrid is best for meaningful, insightful video discussions where students can express their understanding of class content.
 Discussion can take place as structured prompts or informal activities and conversation starters (Columbia University, 2021).
-The social facet of college has nearly vanished for students (Jacobson, 2020).
-While Flipgrid is completed in an asynchronous format, it can be helpful for providing students with the human connection that many students are missing as they're separated from friends and families the past year and no longer in face-to-face classes.

 - Create a model of a neuron or brain with household items.

 - Solve a math problem so you can see the steps the students take.